notryanb/nu_plugin_id3/README.md

 This project is still lacking many features
 - Ability to parse Id3V1 tags
 - Show tag version information
-- Eliminate non-mp3 files from the output
+- Eliminate non-mp3 files from the output (nu command `compact` removes empty rows)
 - Missing several Id3V2 fields such as comments, data recorded, etc...
 - Ability to write to the tag (mutate artist, album, comments, lyrics, etc...)
 - Ability to convert from older Id3V1 to Id3V2.X
-- Run `id3` command without `ls | get name` - check current directory or specify a directory in addition to `ls` support.

 ## Installation